 Figure 3 also indicates a molecular initiating event (MIE), which are molecular interactions.
 MIEs, along with key events (KEs), which are cellular and organ responses, are important in AOPs (Figure 4).
 If two different chemicals have the same MIE and KE, they will likely produce the same adverse outcome (AO) on an organism and its population.
 Thus, both chemicals need not be tested on whole organisms, minimizing animal use.

 Both TPs and AOPs were developed for similar reasons, i.e., to understand how a chemical’s interaction with biological molecules could lead to harmful effects.
 Nowadays even reverse AOPs (AOs to MIEs) are being constructed when sufficient molecular interaction data are not available.
 Also, there are currently initiatives to link distinct AOPs through their MIEs, KEs and AOs.

 Generally, TPs are more detailed than AOPs.
-Both can be quantitative, meaning separate pathways can be constructed for different doses of a chemical.
-For example, a chemical used in plastic can cause different adverse outcomes at low and high doses.
+Both can be quantitative, meaning separate pathways can be constructed for different doses of a chemical (for example, some chemicals can cause different adverse outcomes at low and high doses).